beckswu/beckswu.github.io/README.md

 ## Blogs

 Move the previous homepage blog posts into Blogs page by adding `/blogs/index.html`.
-The display fashion and style is the same as Hux origional one
+The display fashion and style is the same as [Huxpro](https://github.com/Huxpro/huxpro.github.io)'s one